 Science is a slow walk.
 It's a delightful walk, if you get to participate in a block or two of it, which I've been fortunate to do.

-Russell Ä¢¹½ÊÓÆµ Distinguished University Professor Emeritus of Astronomy, Anthropology, and Native American Studies
+Russell Ä¢¹½ÊÓÆµ Distinguished University Professor Emeritus of Astronomy, Anthropology, and Native American and Indigenous Studies

 Anthony Aveni